Manulife Visitor to Canada Insurance Review – 2024

 What are the different Manulife visitor health plans I can choose from?

-Manulife offers two classifications of visitor health plans: Plan A and Plan B. Plan A is for visitors without pre-existing conditions and Plan B is for non-residents with pre-existing conditions.
+Manulife offers two classifications of visitor insurance plans: Plan A and Plan B. Plan A is for visitors without pre-existing conditions and Plan B is for non-residents with pre-existing conditions.
 Another variation is the Basic, Standard, or Enhanced plan, that gives visitors more coverage options to choose from.

 Manulife’s visitor to Canada insurance plans